If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Seizure risk Dose-related seizure risk, not used with a seizure disorder or a current or past eating disorder Does not carry that risk

 The starting point is mechanism.
 Bupropion is an NDRI, a norepinephrine-dopamine reuptake inhibitor, so it works on norepinephrine and dopamine.
 Sertraline is an SSRI, a selective serotonin reuptake inhibitor, so it works on serotonin.
+Because they act on different messengers, almost every practical difference below follows from that one fact.

 Side effects compared